 top of page

-Elena Tsomaia was delighted presented Keti Davlianidze's art exhibition for the first time in Ireland.
-The exhibition was an ode to peace and love, using art as a powerful medium to promote these universal values.
-As the guests wandered through the galleries, they were transported to a world of beauty and wonder, surrounded by stunning pieces created by the talented Georgian artist.
+Elena Tsomaia was delighted to present Keti Davlianidze’s exhibition for the first time in Ireland.
+The exhibition was an ode to peace and love, using art as a powerful medium to reflect on these universal themes.
+As visitors moved through the gallery, they encountered a world of colour, symbolism, and emotion through the works of the Georgian artist.

 ‘Love is the energy of light.
 And a painting can shine as bright as the sun’ - Keti!

-Tbilisi-based Keti Davlianidze is an acclaimed artist from the country of Georgia.
-Her work is held in private collections in the USA, China, Spain, Italy, Bulgaria and Georgia including the permanent collection of the Georgian Museum of Fine Arts.
+Tbilisi-based Keti Davlianidze is an acclaimed Georgian artist whose work is held in private collections across the United States, China, Spain, Italy, Bulgaria, and Georgia, including the permanent collection of the Georgian Museum of Fine Arts.

 Irreducible conceptual synthesis